 Hopefully Starr’s former lawyer, Jonathan Bristol, will soon join him in federal prison.

 Prosecutors say that Starr would steal monies from his clients’ accounts and transfer it to Bristol’s attorney trust account.
 When clients demanded money back, Starr and Bristol would move money around to keep clients from getting suspicious.
-Bristol is presently free on bail.

 Like all Ponzi schemes, the house of cards falls when there is not enough new money to pay the claims of old investors seeking to cash out.